pytask-dev/pytask-latex/README.rst

         pass

-When the task is executed, you find a ``document.pdf`` in the same folder as your ``document.text``, but you could also compile the report into a another folder by changing the path in ``produces``.
+When the task is executed, you find a ``document.pdf`` in the same folder as your ``document.tex``, but you could also compile the report into a another folder by changing the path in ``produces``.

 Multiple dependencies and products
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+In general, you might not need to add dependencies other than the main LaTeX file
+because pytask-latex tries to infer other dependencies automatically.
+See the
+explanation for ``infer_latex_dependencies`` below.

+What happens if you need to add more dependencies to a task because they are not found
-What happens if a task has more dependencies?
-Using a list, the LaTeX document which
+automatically?
+You could use a list, but ensure that the LaTeX document which should be
-should be compiled must be found in the first position of the list.
+compiled is in the first position of the list.

 .. code-block:: python